PRT Project Poster|

 at the South end of town 3.5 miles away.

-PRT is a new technology, so it makes sense to limit our risk by starting small with a minimal system of guideway and cabs to shuttle between two stations.
+PRT is a new technology, so it makes sense to limit our risk by starting with a small system of guideway and cabs.

-will allow us to verify PRT technology before expanding the system to service other locations.
+Such an advanced transit project will allow us to verify PRT technology before expanding the system to serve other locations.

 and a new elementary school and public park being built to serve the area.
 This is precisely the kind of area that